-- a. prohibit illicit discharges to its storm sewer system and require removal of such discharges consistent with the deadlines outlined in the MS4 general permit; and - b. authorize the investigation of suspected illicit discharges, including from properties not owned or controlled by the MS4 that discharge to the MS4 - c. prohibit the dumping or disposal of materials including, but not limited to, residential, industrial and commercial wastes, trash, used motor vehicle fluids, pesticides, fertilizers, food preparation waste, leaf litter, grass clippings, and animal wastes into its MS4; and - d. authorize appropriate enforcement procedures and actions; - e. authorize fines or penalties and/or recoup costs incurred by the permittee from anyone creating an illicit discharge or spilling or dumping.
+- a.
+Prohibit illicit discharges to its storm sewer system and require removal of such discharges consistent with the deadlines outlined in the MS4 general; and - b.
+Authorize the investigation of suspected illicit discharges and elimination of illicit discharge, including from properties not owned or controlled by the MS4 that discharge to the MS4 - c.
+Control the discharge of spills and prohibit the dumping or disposal of materials including, but not limited to, residential, industrial and commercial wastes, trash, used motor vehicle fluids, pesticides, fertilizers, food preparation waste, leaf litter, grass clippings, and animal wastes into its MS4; and - d.
+Authorize appropriate enforcement procedures and actions; - e.
+Authorize fines or penalties and/or recoup costs incurred by the permittee from anyone creating an illicit discharge or spilling or dumping.